tormi/WunderWay/delivering-projects/wundertools-guide.md

 section: how
 categories: Admin
 tags:
-title: AnsibleRef guide
+title: Wundertools guide
 ---

 ## Description
-AnsibleRef is our local development environment provisionying system.
+Wundertools is our all purpose development system.
 It aims to provide each project a good base environment to be used when developing the project on the local machines so that the environment in local would match the production environment as closely as possible.
 It also tries to provide quick access to development environments so that any developer can quickly start working on any project.
+In addition it can manage projects remote server environments.

 ## Main structure
-AnsibleRef is constructed from 3 different parts: Drupal site installation, drupal buildscript and virtual machine provisioning system.
+WunderTools is contains several different parts: Drupal site installation, drupal buildscript, virtual machine configuration and server provisioning system, basic documentation templates and testing framework.
+It is also somewhat self updating so that the core parts can easily get updates from the upstream project.

-### Base
-- Base ansibleref repository also contains few additional items:
-- build.sh: self update and project setup script
-- docs: project specific mdwiki documentation folder

 ### Drupal site
 Drupal site and all its dependencies are contained under drupal/ folder on repository root.
 This folder should contain everything needed to build the drupal site.
 This folder is also only thing that will be deployed to the production servers.